Skip to main content

 How the Sapphire Reserve Business Earns Points

 The earning structure on this card is aggressive by any standard.
-When you book through Chase Travel, you earn 10x points per dollar on hotels and car rentals and 5x points per dollar on flights.
-Outside the portal, travel and dining purchases earn 3x points, and everything else earns 1x.
+You earn 8x points per dollar on Chase Travel purchases — flights, hotels (including The Edit), car rentals, cruises, activities, and tours — plus 4x points on flights and hotels booked directly with the airline or hotel, and 3x points on social media and search engine advertising.
+Lyft rides earn 5x through 9/30/27, and everything else earns 1x.
 These rates make the Sapphire Reserve Business one of the most rewarding cards available for business travel spending.

 Important: Note that the first $300 you spend annually on travel purchases goes toward your $300 Annual Travel Credit.
 You won't earn bonus points on travel until you've exceeded that $300 threshold each cardmember year.
 This means your effective bonus earning on travel starts only after the credit has been fully consumed.
 For a business that routinely spends thousands on travel each month, this $300 gap is minor.
 But it is important to understand the mechanics so you can accurately project your rewards return.

-The 10x hotel rate deserves special attention.
-On a $200-per-night hotel stay over five nights, you would earn 10,000 points worth approximately $150 when redeemed through Chase Travel at 1.5 cents per point.
-That is a 15% return on hotel spending, which is exceptional.
-The 5x rate on flights similarly translates to a 7.5% return through the portal, putting this card well ahead of most competitors in the business card space.
+The 8x Chase Travel rate deserves special attention.
+On a $1,000 hotel booking made through Chase Travel, you would earn 8,000 points worth approximately $120 when redeemed through Chase Travel at 1.5 cents per point — a 12% return.
+Booking flights and hotels directly still earns 4x, and the 3x advertising category rewards a major recurring expense for many businesses, putting this card well ahead of most competitors in the business card space.

-The 3x dining rate also stacks up favorably.
-Whether you are taking clients to dinner or grabbing meals on the road, this earning rate is competitive with dedicated dining cards.
+The 3x advertising category also stacks up favorably for businesses that spend on social and search campaigns — a recurring cost that rarely earns bonus points elsewhere.
 And unlike some premium personal cards like the Chase Sapphire Reserve, this business version keeps your business expenses cleanly separated from personal spending.

 Premium Travel Benefits